madalin-dogaru/madalin-dogaru/README.md

 Things we might have in common:
 ---

-- 💢 I'm currently focused on Web Exploitation
+- 💢 Focusing on IoT exploitation and research
 - 💣 High interest in building and experimenting with various malware;
-- 💬 My current language of interest is Python
+- 💬 My current languages of interest is Assembly and C
-- 📝 From time to time I will write research papers on [sentientchip](https://sentientchip.com/);
+- 📝 From time to time I will write research papers on [IOT41](https://iot41.com/);
 - ...

 ---------------------------------------------------------------------------